Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Description of phase shifting methods

-Second, the components of $\deltavec_\alpha$ are drawn randomly at each time step from $[0, dx]$ to avoid time-correlated errors.
+Second, the components of $\deltavec_\alpha$ are drawn randomly at each time step from $[0, \delta x]$ at uniform probability to avoid time-correlated errors.
 This scheme is referred to as ``RK2 phase-shift random'' in the following. \citet{Rogallo1981} also adopts a different truncation than \citet{PattersonOrszag1971}: only double aliases are removed, so the computational domain in Fourier space is a cube from which thin parallelepipeds touching its edges are excluded, as shown in Fig.~\ref{fig:truncation:double}.

 In the comparisons that follow, we evaluate the efficiency and accuracy of four schemes: RK4, RK2, ``RK2 phase-shift exact'', and ``RK2 phase-shift random''.
-We adopt a truncation strategy intermediate between those of \citet{PattersonOrszag1971} and \citet{Rogallo1981}.
-We use a purely spherical truncation (as in Figs.~\ref{fig:truncation:common}(b) and \ref{fig:truncation:spherical:double:aliases}(a)) parameterized by a coefficient $C_t$, even when $C_t > 0.94$.
+In the paper we adopt two truncation strategies as intermediate between those of \citet{PattersonOrszag1971} and \citet{Rogallo1981}.
+First, in this section, we only use spherical truncation (as in Figs.~\ref{fig:truncation:common}(b) and \ref{fig:truncation:spherical:double:aliases}(a)) parameterized by a truncation coefficient $C_t$ such that $\kmax = C_t k_N$.
 At the end of Section \ref{section-decaying}, we also run simulations for which we additionally truncate the regions associated with double aliases that survive the spherical truncation when $C_t > 0.94$, as shown in Fig.~\ref{fig:truncation:spherical:double:aliases}(b) for $C_t = 1$.
 Note that increasing $C_t$ from $0.94$ to $1$ corresponds to a factor of $1.2$ increase in the number of retained modes.